opensearch-project/documentation-website/_data-prepper/pipelines/expression-syntax.md

 ### `length()`

-The `length()` function takes one argument of the JSON pointer type and returns the length of the value passed as if its a `type` string.
+The `length()` function takes one argument of the JSON pointer type and returns the length of the value passed.
 For example, `length(/message)` returns a length of `10`, when a key message exists in the event and has a value of `1234567890`.

 ### `hasTags()`

-The `hastags()` function takes one or more string type arguments and returns `true` if all the passed arguments are present in an event's tags.
+The `hastags()` function takes one or more string type arguments and returns `true` if all the arguments passed are present in an event's tags.
 When an argument does not exist in the event's tags, the function returns `false`.
 For example, if you use the express `hasTags("tag1")` and the event contains `tag1`, Data Prepper returns `true`.
-If you use the same expression but the event also contains  `tag4`tag, Data Prepper returns `false`.
+If you use the same expression but the event also contains  `tag4` tag, Data Prepper returns `false`.

 ### `getMetadata()`